9/11 Tribute Museum & Guided 9/11 Memorial Tour

 Super Flexible Cancellation Policy

-Tickets once purchased will not be refunded in any circumstance if you decide to cancel the ticket within 24 hours of your scheduled tour.
+Tickets once purchased will not be, amended or rescheduled in any circumstance if you decide to cancel the ticket within 24 hours of your scheduled tour.
 You will receive a full refund if you cancel the ticket anytime before the 24-hour deadline.

 How to Use Your Tickets